Diederik III count of Limburg Hohenlimburg and Broich: Fief of the Duchy of Berg

 On February 5, 1377, the fief letter with the duke of Berg is drawn up and ratified by Diederik on 6 May.
 On September 28, 1380, Diederik III made an arrangement with his Viscounts at Broich Castle, Diederik of Elverfeld called Sobbe, Bernt of Broich, Evert of Gerscheit and Godert Schele.
 On September 10, 1382, after mediation with duke Willem of Gullick, Diederik reached an agreement with his brother-in-law of Wevelinghoven, with whom he had a disagreement.
 It was made clear that Diederik owns the Lordship and castle of Broich with all property to the right of the Rhine and Frederik the patronage of the church in Hemmerden, part income of the toll at Rheinberg and the Broich estates to the left of the River Rhine.

 The Abbey of Essen

 Kusteress of the nearby nunnery of Essen was Diederick's aunt Lysa of Broich who died in 1370.
 Her niece Irmgard of Broich was abbess (1360–1370).
 After Diederick's death in May 1401, his sons Willem and Diederik made an arrangement with their mother Lukarda on September 7, 1403, whereby she continued to live at castle Broich together with a maid and servant.
-She received an yearly allowance from 54 old Schilden.
+She received a yearly allowance from 54 old Schilden.
 Some years later she joined the Rellinghausen Abbey and stayed there until her death in 1412.
 Her daughter Margaretha, a nun of the Abbey of Essen, was Proposes of the Rellinghausen monastery.
 She was elected abbess of the Abbey of Essen.
 As a result, a disagreement arose with Elisabeth of Beeck, who claimed the office of Abbess for herself.
 In history known the 2nd Abbesses Turmoil in the Essen nunnery.